andrew/ultimate-awesome/README.md

 - [Awesome-LLMs-on-device](https://github.com/NexaAI/Awesome-LLMs-on-device) - Awesome LLMs on Device: A Comprehensive Survey.
 - [awesome-game-engine-dev](https://github.com/stevinz/awesome-game-engine-dev) - Awesome list of resources for Game Engine Development.
 - [awesome-hcloud](https://github.com/hetznercloud/awesome-hcloud) - A curated list of awesome libraries, tools, and integrations for Hetzner Cloud.
-- [awesome-hacking-lists](https://github.com/taielab/awesome-hacking-lists) - A curated collection of top-tier penetration testing tools and productivity utilities across multiple domains.
-Join us to explore, contribute, and enhance your hacking toolkit!.
 - [awesome-mobile-web-development](https://github.com/myshov/awesome-mobile-web-development) -  All that you need to create a great mobile web experience.
 - [awesome-micro-frontends](https://github.com/rajasegar/awesome-micro-frontends) - An Awesome list of posts, videos and tutorials on Micro Frontends.
 - [awesome-datahoarding](https://github.com/simon987/awesome-datahoarding) - List of data-hoarding related tools.